colinschlecht/youth-juice/README.md

 ## Car

+1. Hosting.

-A user should be able to create a friends list.
+2. A user should be able to create a friends list.

-2. Drink boards
+3. Drink boards

 	* A user should be able to view all user activity as a timeline.

 	* A user should be able to view all friend activity.

-3. A user should be able to add other user’s drinks from their portfolio to their portfolio.
-(Think of having a share button on a drink).

-portfolio -- index = drink board?
-portfolio -- show page = individual page - either show yours or another user. user -- show page = that user's "view your profile?"
-Maybe?
+4. Improvements to share buttons and general site interface.